-- Pregnancy warning: This medicine can have harmful effects on the unborn baby.
-Women of childbearing potential should use two effective methods of birth control, unless abstinence is the chosen method; one of the methods of birth control should be non-hormonal.
-Birth control should be used 1 month before treatment, during your cancer treatment and for at least 1 month after stopping treatment.
+- Pregnancy warning: This drug can have harmful effects on the unborn baby.
+Women of childbearing potential should use two effective methods of birth control, unless abstinence is the chosen method.
+One of the method of birth control should be non-hormonal, 1 month before treatment, during your cancer treatment and for at least 1 month after stopping treatment.
 Men with female partners of childbearing potential should use a condom during your cancer treatment and for at least 1 month after stopping treatment.
-Let your doctor know right away if you think you may be pregnant or may have impregnated your partner. - Women should start treatment with bexarotene on the 2nd or 3rd day of a normal menstrual period. - A monthly pregnancy test is required for women of childbearing potential. - Breastfeeding warning: It is not known if this medicine passes into breast milk.
-Women should not breastfeed during treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: Fertility studies have not been done with this medicine.
+Let your doctor know right away if you think you may be pregnant or may have impregnated your partner. - Women should start treatment with bexarotene on the 2nd or 3rd day of a normal menstrual period. - A monthly pregnancy test is required for women of childbearing potential. - Breastfeeding warning: It is not known if this drug passes into breast milk.
+Women should not breastfeed during treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: Fertility studies have not been done with this drug.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.